Dexesttp/hkxpack/README.md

 Advanced options are :
 - `-t` to set the maximum number of threads to use while walking directories.
 The default is 32.
+- `-b` to set the output buffer size on packing.
 - `-d` for debug output, mostly prints stacks on error.

 # Known bugs